 - The Health area which examines the efficacy of physical activities, as well as theories and strategies for health promotion.

-These are complemented by a fourth area in Professional Skills which offers courses in coaching and officiating, combative sports, racquet sports, team sports and individual sports, etc.
+These are complemented by a fourth area in Professional Skills which offers courses in team sports, individual sports, racquet sports, combative sports and so on.

 Prof. Stephen H.S.
 Wong, Chairman of the Department of Sports Science and Physical Education, said, ‘As there is increasing recognition of the importance of health improvement through physical education and exercise, the programme is designed to develop professional teachers with a strong theory and knowledge base in physical education, as well as capable leaders in exercise science and health-related sectors to meet the fast-growing and ever-changing societal needs.’
 The programme leads to the award of a BEd degree, which includes recognition equivalent to a Postgraduate Diploma in Education.
 Its graduates will be eligible for the teaching profession immediately after graduation.

-Having studied in the programme for three years, Tsz-ching began to realize that excellent sports skills are neither sufficient for teaching sports effectively nor a competent PE teacher.
+Having studied in the programme for four years, Tsz-ching began to realize that excellent sports skills are neither sufficient for teaching sports effectively nor a competent PE teacher.
 A scientific approach to sports and exercise, ranging from basic knowledge in human anatomy, kinematics and kinetics, to psychomotor learning and exercise biomechanics as offered by PESH, is required for teaching in a systematic manner.